jdoleary/Spellmasons/docs/TasksCurrent.md

 # 2022.10.15 Playtest
 - "All targets" copy is confusing if player doesn't understand targeting
 - Liquid: blood could apply a curse when you fall in, like slowed movement
-- Menu list for features to explain extra things
-- Blood splatter shouldn't show up in void
 - how to show how much damage a queued spell will do
 - **movement lines are spazzing out on Chrome**
 - targeting spells should be available sooner